What Is a Caregiving Webinar?

 Attending an Online Caregiving Webinar Is Easier Than You Think

 If you have never attended an online course or online caregiving webinar the idea may be intimidating.
 Joining a live online caregiving webinar or watching a replay of a caregiving webinar is easier than you think.
+You can check out Pamela’s webinars on her YouTube page.

 To watch a basic explanation of “what is a caregiving webinar”, click on the link below to watch the video.
 Pamela will take you through the process of signing up for and participating in her online caregiving webinars.